 Some of the most photographed beaches in Greece

 Yet there is more, of course.
 For example, the unbelievable “white” waters of Antipaxos, the lush greenery of Paxos with the little-known beaches of Ithaca that were the subject of Homer’s Ulysses.
 In addition, there is Marathonissi in the bay of Laganas on Zakynthos.
-Those are just a few of the best sites that deserve mentioning.
+Those are just a few of the sites that most deserve mentioning.

 Strong Venetian influence